Reactongraph/react-relay-setup/README.md

     * createRefetchContainer is used for refetching query on updation of data

 #### Naming Formate: FileName_propName
-    mutation and query name should be in this formate
+    Mutation and query name should be in this formate

 ### Run on Local Machine